drjjw/docutrain/DOCUTRAIN-MARKETING-COMPREHENSIVE.md

 - ✅ Fast loading even on cellular connections
 - ✅ Touch-optimized interface
 - ✅ Streaming responses show progress immediately
-- ✅ Works offline with downloaded documents

 ### **Progressive Disclosure**

 The interface reveals complexity only when needed:
 - ✅ Simple questions get simple answers
-- ✅ Complex queries automatically access multiple documents
+- ✅ Complex queries receive comprehensive answers
 - ✅ Citations are available but don't clutter the main response
 - ✅ Advanced features are discoverable but not overwhelming
 - ✅ Quizzes appear when enabled, don't interrupt workflow